hightechu/hightechu-discord-bot/GETTING_STARTED.md

 }
 ```

-To learn more about Firebase and JavaScript visit the [documentation](https://firebase.google.com/docs/web/setup).
+Note: To learn more about Firebase and JavaScript visit the [documentation](https://firebase.google.com/docs/web/setup).

 ### Heroku

 - [ ] Set a Heroku Account.
 For more information, visit "[Heroku](https://www.heroku.com)".
 - [ ] Create a new Heroku Application.
 - [ ] Setup Deployment Method.
 Use the `Connect to GitHub` method and select the appropriate repository.
-- [ ] Setup Config Variables.
-Add the variables in the `.env` file to Heroku.
+- [ ] Setup Configuration Variables.
+Add the configuration variables in the `.env` file to Heroku.
 For more information, visit "[Config Vars - Using the Heroku Dashboard](https://devcenter.heroku.com/articles/config-vars#using-the-heroku-dashboard)".
 - [ ] Config Dynos.
 Turn off the `web` dyno and turn on the `worker` dyno.

 ![Dyno Example](./docs/images/dyno-config-example.png)